 Empowering the First Nations fishing sector

-In line with the National Fisheries Plan 2022-30, initiatives are being led by the Fisheries Research and Development Corporation Indigenous Reference Group and the Australian Fisheries Management Forum Indigenous Working Group to support development of cultural fishing and fisheries management.
+In line with the National Fisheries Plan 2022-30, work is being progressed by the Fisheries Research and Development Corporation Indigenous Reference Group and the Australian Fisheries Management Forum Indigenous Working Group to support understanding of First Nations needs and priorities for participation in the sector.

 Opportunities